klustria/oci-devops-helidon-example/README.md

        ```shell
        {"message":"Hola World!","date":[2023,5,10]}
        ```
-       If  this is the first time, this will be ran, this will result to:
+       If this is the first time this will be run, this will result to:
        ```shell
        {"message":"Hello World!","date":[2023,5,10]}
        ```
     3. Check that the bucket contains an object `hello.txt` and has a size of 4 bytes if the greeting word is `Hola` and 5 bytes if it is `Hello`.
-You can also download the object and verify that the content is indeed `Hello.
+You can also download the object and verify that the content is correct.
     4. Replace greeting word with `Bonjour`:
        ```shell
        curl -X PUT -H "Content-Type: application/json" -d '{"greeting" : "Bonjour"}' http://$ENDPOINT_IP:8080/greet/greeting